Do Go On - 337 - The History of April Fools Day

 Yeah, bravely.

-that it's time now
+Because some people say that it's time now for,

-for everyone's favorite part of the show.
+everyone's favorite part of the show.

-Which is the fact, quote or question, brag or suggestion.
+Which is the fact, quote, or question, brag or suggestion.

 Correct.

-Has a little jingle and it might go something like this.
+Which I think, I recall, has a little jingle and it might go something like this.

-Fact, quote or question.
+Fact quote or question.

 Ah, he always remembers the ding.